Kʼómoks First Nation

-The K'ómoks First Nation, also known as the Comox Indian Band, is the band government of the Island Comox or K'ómoks people of Vancouver Island, British Columbia, Canada.
-Closely allied to the Cape Mudge and Campbell River First Nations, historically they were a Coast Salish people since integrated into Kwakwaka'wakw society.
+The Kʼómoks First Nation, is the First Nation band government of the Island Comox or Kʼómoks people of Vancouver Island, British Columbia, Canada.
+Closely allied to the We Wai Kai and Campbell River (Wei Wai Kum) First Nations, historically they were a Coast Salish people since integrated into Kwakwakaʼwakw society.
 Originally part of the Laich-kwil-tach Council of Chiefs, which is a treaty society, they are now negotiating independently in the BC Treaty Process.
 They remain a member government of the Kwakiutl District Council (a tribal council).

 Demographics

-The K'ómoks (Comox) First Nation has approximately 330 members.
+The Kʼómoks (Comox) First Nation has approximately 330 members.

 First Nations reserves

 First Nations reserves under the governance of the Kʼómoks First Nation are: